-It was a practice deeply rooted in English history and legal precedent, as was the phrase the Founders included in the Constitution as the criteria that would justify it: “treason, bribery or other High Crimes and Misdemeanors”.
+It was a practice deeply rooted in English history and legal precedent, as was the phrase the Founders included in the Constitution as the criteria that would justify it: “treason, bribery or other High Crimes and Misdemeanors.”
 The Founders did not discuss in any detail what this phrase meant, but that was because they thought it was pretty obvious – it meant crimes against the state, not personal crimes.
 A president shouldn’t be impeached for dodging taxes, swindling people as a private businessman, or any other criminal offences that had no direct bearing on the exercise of his presidential powers.
 Such matters could be dealt with once the man left office (one respect in which the president retained kingly powers was in his apparent immunity from prosecution).
 Impeachment was not about punishment — it was simply about preserving the republic by removing from office someone who constituted a danger to liberty.

 An illustration of four of the United States Founding Fathers, from left: John Adams; Robert Morris; Alexander Hamilton and Thomas Jefferson, 1774.
 (Photo by Stock Montage/Getty Images)

 No one ever imagined impeachment would be anything other than a national trauma.
 “The prosecution of them,” Alexander Hamilton predicted in Federalist no. 65 (one of his essays promoting the new Constitution), “will seldom fail to agitate the passions of the whole community, and to divide it into parties, more or less friendly or inimical, to the accused.
-In many cases, it will connect itself with the pre-existing factions, and will enlist all their animosities, partialities, influence and interest on one side, or on the other; and in such cases there will always be the greatest danger, that the decision will be regulated more by the comparative strength of parties than by the real demonstrations of innocence or guilt.”
+In many cases, it will connect itself with the pre-existing factions, and will inlist all their animosities, partialities, influence and interest on one side, or on the other; and in such cases there will always be the greatest danger, that the decision will be regulated more by the comparative strength of parties than by the real demonstrations of innocence or guilt.”

-This was precisely why the Constitution makes impeachment a tricky business.
+This was precisely why the constitution makes impeachment a tricky business.
 First, the House of Representatives needs to pass articles of impeachment – a list of charges – by a majority vote.
 At that point the president has been impeached but he has not yet been removed from office: his case then goes to the Senate, which convenes itself as a court and hears evidence on both sides.
 Only if the Senate then votes to convict by a two-thirds majority does the president then have to leave office.

 Of 57 previous presidential terms, only one has ended in the president leaving office early without dying.
 That one example, of course, was Richard Nixon, who resigned less than two years into his second term, before his near-certain impeachment.
-On 29 July 1974, 28 out of 38 members of the House Judiciary Committee voted to impeach him on abuse of power charges, including some members of the president’s own party, suggesting that a large majority of the overall House would have followed suit.
+On July 29, 1974, 28 out of 38 members of the House Judiciary Committee voted to impeach him on abuse of power charges, including some members of the President’s own party, suggesting that a large majority of the overall House would have followed suit.
 On 5 August, the so-called “smoking gun” tape was released, proving that Nixon had sought to cover up his re-election campaign’s responsibility for the break-in at Democratic Campaign Headquarters in the Watergate complex during the 1972 election.
 In the light of this, his chances of avoiding conviction by the Senate faded.
-On 9 August, he resigned.
+On August 9, he resigned.
 So although Nixon was not impeached, he was removed from office by the threat of impeachment.
-Alexander Hamilton might have thought this showed that the emergency brake of impeachment was in good working order.
+Alexander Hamilton might have thought this showed that the emergency break of impeachment was in good working order.

 Richard Nixon at the White House with his family following his resignation as president, 9 August 1974.
 (Photo by Keystone/Hulton Archive/Getty Images)

 But ironically the only two presidents who were impeached by the House of Representatives – Bill Clinton in 1998 and Andrew Johnson in 1868 – probably should not have been, at least not by the standards envisaged by the Founders.
 In neither case did the Senate convict, although in 1868 it came within one vote of doing so.
 President John Tyler also faced serious impeachment proceedings in 1842, though the matter was never brought to a full vote before mid-term elections that tipped the balance in his favour.
 Whig congressmen were furious with Tyler for using the presidential veto to strike down a new tariff bill.
 They accused him of abuse of power and former president John Quincy Adams was among those who recommended impeachment.
-(The Whigs were especially cross because Tyler had been elected in 1840 on the Whig ticket as the running mate of William Henry Harrison, who died one month after taking office: he was supposed to be one of their own!)
+(The Whigs were especially cross because Tyler had been elected in 1840 on the Whig ticket as the running mate of William Henry Harrison, who died less than two months after taking office: he was supposed to be one of their own!)

 Andrew Johnson, 17th president of the United States.
 (Photo by The Print Collector/Print Collector/Getty Images)